5 Owner Competencies Required for Rapid Business Growth

 There are dozens of articles and blog posts written every day about what you need to really grow a business.
 Most tout the most obvious aspect – more money and financing; better marketing; added sales; a raving customer; etc.

-Tell me something I don’t know if I have a business.
+Tell you something you don’t know if you own a business.
 You need all those things just to have a business!

 One of my past clients recently asked me to help them out as they are getting frighteningly close to the point of out of control.
 It’s caused me to look closely at the subtle things that separate the BIG from the privately owned business.

-Here are 5 competencies lacking in those businesses that can make the jump to rapid growth:
+Here are 5 owner competencies you need to make the jump to rapid growth:

 - Clear Vision for the Future